dir01/docker-magnetico/cmd/magneticow/README.md

 developed by the community if you need something more advanced or different.

 ## Installation
-### Installing the Pre-Compiled Static Binary
-You can find the latest pre-compiled static binaries on [GitHub](https://github.com/boramalper/magnetico/releases) for versions from v0.7.0 onwards.

 ### Installing the Docker Image
-Docker images are provided on [Docker Hub](https://hub.docker.com/u/boramalper) at the repositories `boramalper/magneticod` and `boramalper/magneticow`.
+Docker images are provided as `ghcr.io/dir01/magneticod` and `ghcr.io/dir01/magneticow`.

 ## Setup
 ### Configuration